 The University Police Department's Emergency Management Division will test emergency response and evacuation procedures on at least an annual basis during drills and other exercises.
-These are normally announced and publicized in advance of the drill or exercise.
 The Emergency Management Division maintains records of all tests, drills and exercises that include a description of the exercise, the date, time, and whether it was announced or unannounced.